joshuagame/express-requid/README.md

 An Express.js middleware to generate unique id for incoming requests.
 The generated id will have a prefix and a sequence number.

-In case a request has the request id header header valued, then the middleware will use it.
+In case a request has the _request-id_ header valued, then the middleware will use it (header name can be configured).

 Promise is required in order to 'promisify' crypto functionalities.